programmer-ke/replatform/README.md

   Generally, this means that the server `myplatform.xxx.yy` is responsible for handling mail for the domain `example.com`.
   Priority can be set to any number, usually 10 by default.

+# On the server

+- Generate your ssh key and copy it to the server
+  - It is recommended to add a passphrase to the key
+  - Copy with `ssh-copy-id root@<ip_address>`

+- Check that you can ssh into the server without being promted for the password using `ssh root@<ip_address>`.

+- Make sure the server is up-to-date by running the following commands
+  - `apt update`
+  - `apt full-upgrade`

+- Reboot the server and then SSH back in again to make sure you are modifying the server from a clean slate.
+Type in `reboot` and after a few seconds, ssh back in.

+- Install `git` and `ansible` packages with the following command
+  - `apt get install git ansible`

+- SSH into the server and clone this repo

+- Inside the repo, modify the vars file and set the servers hostname to `myplatform.xxx.yy` or whatever name you chose as your hostname.

+-

 ## Guiding Principles
 - Simplicity is a feature; easy for non-tech persons